ibNez/Arcane-Realms/docs/SETUP.md

-# Setup Guide
+# Arcane Forge Setup Guide

-This document explains how to set up the Arcane Realms project for local development and testing.
+This document explains how to set up the **Arcane Forge** development environment for local development and testing.

 ## Prerequisites